VaanaCZ/Risen-FPS-Patch/README.md

 ## Installation

+1. Download the zip file.
-Download the DLL file and extract to the scripts folder of your game directory
+2. Extract the included DLL file into the `scripts` folder in your game directory (`Risen\bin\scripts`).
+3. Launch the game and enjoy.

 ## Techical explanation